iPlumb3r/KeQuarks/ReadMe.md

 Motivation
 -
 In order to build flexible and robust business application defined in the scope of the <a href="https://github.com/iPlumb3r/BigPicture">SEAMLESS</a> initiative, we need to design a very releven model ...
-... just because the structure of the "Brick" used to build a "House" directly impact its architecture.
+... just because the structure of the "Brick" (Meta-)Model used to build a "House" (Application) directly impact its architecture.

 Remember this story :
 ![3LittlePigHouses](https://github.com/iPlumb3r/KeQuarks/blob/master/images/3LittlePigsHouse.jpeg)